 What is life like in the Twin Cities?
 Summers are spent with family and friends at one of our abundant city parks or lakes (we recommend Lake of the Isles), or perhaps at an outdoor music festival (Soundset, hosted at the end of May, is one of the largest hip hop festivals in the nation).
 Fall brings pumpkin patches, apple picking, leaf peeping, and brewery tours.
 Winters are snow-filled and cold, but a few single-digit days don’t stop Minnesotans from biking and running outside year-round, cross country skiing, ice fishing, or spending a weekend indoors cheering for the Minnesota Vikings.
 Spring brings perfect weather for day trips to the St. Croix River or catching a happy hour in the robust outdoor patio scene.

 - Walk around the lakes – there are 10 miles of lakeshore next to downtown alone!

-- Catch a show at First Avenue (home of Prince), Turf Club, 7th Street Entry, or
+- Catch a show at First Avenue (former home of Prince), Turf Club, or 7th Street Entry

-- Theater (fun fact: the Twin Cities have more theater per capita than anywhere else in the nation)
+- See a play at a theater (fun fact: the Twin Cities has more theater seats per capita than anywhere else in the nation)

 - Cheer on our local sports teams - Vikings (NFL), Lynx (WNBA), Timberwolves (NBA), and Twins (MLB)